 - If using, crush crackers/chips finely in a Ziploc bag.

-- Mix the salt, fresh ground pepper and garlic powder into the flour.
+- Mix the salt, fresh ground pepper and granulated garlic into the flour.
 (If using potato chips, omit the salt.)

 - Dredge the tenderized loin in the flour, shaking off the excess, then dip it into the egg mixture, and finally coat the meat evenly with the breadcrumbs.